 While not worth any money, accruing points bring some short-term excitement to what is almost always a long-term investment strategy.

-Again, this is an excellent way for novice investors to learn, as building points usually means their investment strategy is maturing and improving.
+Again, this is an excellent way for novice investors to learn, as building points usually means their investment strategy matures and improves.

-This is different from paying an annual percentage, but if you’re investing small amounts, like most beginners, the fees can stack up quickly and deplete much of your return.
+This differs from paying an annual percentage, but if you’re investing small amounts, like most beginners, the fees can stack up quickly and deplete much of your return.

 Pros